 ^{} An earlier version of this paper was presented at the Asian Borderland: Enclosure, Interaction and Transformation Conference at Chiang Mai in Thailand, 2010.
-The research project was supported by the DAG of the Hong Kong University of Science and Technology, and AoE Scheme: The Historical Anthropology of Chinese Society.
+The research project was supported by the Direct Allocation Grant of the Hong Kong University of Science and Technology, and the Areas of Excellence Scheme: The Historical Anthropology of Chinese Society.
 The author's thanks go to the anonymous reviewers and Professor Raj Brown for her encouragement and advice.